2021 WMS Implementation – are you ready?

 - Find a Supply Chain Technology Company that will be a Partner You Can Trust

-- Consider Team Members for the 2018 WMS Implementation
+- Consider and Select Team Members for the 2021 WMS Implementation

 The implementation team is a critical piece in a successful project.
 Do you have the skills internally that will be needed, and even more importantly, will those resources be freed from their daily responsibilities so that they can dedicate the time to the implementation?
 Communication is vital in any large-scale change such as this.
 IT and operations will need to work together to establish the implementation schedule and prepare for the implementation as the project proceeds.
 Click here for more insight on building a solid WMS implementation team.

-- Calculate the total cost of ownership of the WMS
+- Calculate the total cost of ownership of your WMS

 It can be easy to assume that the costs of a WMS include only the licenses, maintenance and implementation.
 There are many other costs that you might encounter, depending on the WMS you’ve chosen.
 Here are some tips for calculating and analyzing those costs more thoroughly.

-- Consider starting the Training on the new WMS System now
+- Consider starting the Training on the new WMS System as early as possible

 Training is key to a successful implementation.
-A good vendor will help provide training to key individuals in your company during the implementation and will provide support as you get the system up and running.
+A good partner will help provide training to key individuals in your company during the implementation and will provide support as you get the system up and running.
 Training is another element in the total cost of ownership as well as an influencer on the timeline in your implementation.
 You will want to schedule time for training either before or during the implementation as this will greatly increase the effectiveness of your users with the new software.
+Who will be your designated WMS Super Users?

 - Where will the WMS software reside?

-This step is connected to choosing a vendor as well as calculating your total cost of ownership.
+This step is connected to choosing a provider as well as calculating your total cost of ownership.
 You’ll want to understand the capabilities and limitations of your internal IT staff first.
-Then consider the pros and cons of purchasing a hosted or cloud solution vs. housing the WMS software on your own hardware.
+Then consider the pros and cons of purchasing a hosted or cloud solution vs. housing the WMS software on your own hardware (or maybe even your own cloud).

-- How will maintenance and support work for your WMS Software?
+- How will maintenance and support work for your WMS?

 Once you’ve made the decision to go forward with a new WMS, it’s not too soon to start thinking about what will happen once the implementation is done.
-How will your organization handle any issues – does the vendor provide support?
-Does your chosen supply chain technology company provide support?
-Have you designated WMS Super Users?
+How will your organization handle any issues – does the software provider offer support?
+Does your chosen supply chain technology partner provide support?